falcosecurity/driverkit/docs/driverkit_kubernetes.md

       --as-group stringArray           group to impersonate for the operation, this flag can be repeated to specify multiple groups
       --as-uid string                  uID to impersonate for the operation --builderimage string            docker image to be used to build the kernel module and eBPF probe.
 If not provided, an automatically selected image will be used.
-      --builderimagebase string        base docker image to be used to build the kernel module and eBPF probe.
-If not provided, an automatically selected image will be used.
       --cache-dir string               default cache directory (default "$HOME/.kube/cache") --certificate-authority string   path to a cert file for the certificate authority --client-certificate string      path to a client certificate file for TLS